hominid101/enron-fraud/README.md

 point of our detective work.

 After loading the pickle data into a Python dictionary, and early exploration of the data reveals (code available in poi_id.py)

-* Enron data set includes 146 people
+* data available for 146 people
 * 21 features are collected on each person
-* only 18 people in the data set are marked as POIs
+* 18 people in the data set are marked as POIs

-The data set only has 146 examples, and contains only 18 out of 30 or so POIs.
+The data set has relatively few examples, only 146, and contains only 18 out of 30 or so POIs.
 Although fairly small, the data set contains several missing entries that are denoted as 'NaN'.

 We wanted to check if POIs have fewer or more NaNs.
 So for each feature, we compared the percentage of missing entries among POIs and non-POIs and looked for any difference over 30%.
 The following features showed a large difference in percentage of missing entries

 * expenses (POIs all known, non-POIs 40% unknown)